csclyde/hxdist/README.md

 # About

-A small script to quickly create redistribuable of an existing simple HL/JS/SWF haxe project.

-It will copy all the required files in a specified folder ("redist" by default), so you just have to distribute this folder content.
-Especially useful to package a HashLink (HL) project.
+A program to package Haxe applications for distribution.
+Based off of redistHelper by Sébastien Bénard (https://github.com/deepnight/redistHelper).

+For now, hxdist only targets HashLink apps.
+For those, it will create Win/Mac/Linux packages with all the required library files, the HashLink executable, and a build of the project.
+I set it up so that additional targets should be easy to add in the future.
+Feel free to request them, or create a PR for them if you can.

 # Install

 ```
-haxelib install redistHelper
+haxelib install hxdist
 ```

 ## Usage

 ```
 USAGE:
-    haxelib run redistHelper [-o <outputFolder>] [-p <project_name>] [<hxml1>] [<hxml2>] [<hxml3>]
+    haxelib run hxdist [<hxml1>] [<hxml2>] [<hxml3>]
-NOTES:
-    If no HXML is given, the script will pick all HXMLs found in current directory.
-    If no Project Name is set, the current folder name will be used.
+FLAGS:
+    -h Show tool usage
+    -v Verbose output
+    -z Create .zip files for each platform
+    -win Build for Windows
+    -mac Build for MacOS
+    -linux Build for Linux
+PARAMS:
+    [-p <project_name>] Defaults to the project folder name
+    [-o <output_dir>] Defaults to /dist within your project folder
 EXAMPLES:
-    haxelib run redistHelper      // automatically finds HXMLs and build them into ./redist/
-    haxelib run redistHelper hashlink.hxml -o someFolder -p MyGreatGame
+    haxelib run hxdist -mac hashlink.hxml -o someFolder -p MyGreatGame
-    haxelib run redistHelper hashlink.hxml flash.hxml webgl.hxml
+    haxelib run hxdist -win -mac -linux -z hashlink.hxml flash.hxml webgl.hxml
 ```

-## Parameters

- - ``-o <output_folder>`` : specify folder where all redist files will be copied.
-Note: **this folder and its content will be erased each time the script is ran!** Make sure it doesn't contain important stuff (a few basic checks are done, just in case).
-Default is "redist".
- - ``-p <project_name>`` : change the file names of each build (like <project_name>.js for JS target or <project_name>.exe for HL).
-Default is the current folder name.
- - ``<hxml_N>`` : depending on the target as defined inside the HXML, all the corresponding runtime files will be created in the ``output_folder``.
-You can pass multiple HXML files (separated by a space) to package multiple builds in one pass.
-Supports JS, HL and SWF target so far.
-If you don't give any HXML parameter, the script will just explore current folder to gather them.
-Only HXMLs with compatible output will be used.